 The protein encoded by this gene is an enzyme that can hydrolyze several types of glycosides.
 This gene is a polymorphic pseudogene, with the most common allele being the functional allele that encodes the full-length protein.
 Some individuals, as represented by the reference genome allele, contain a single nucleotide polymorphism that results in a premature stop codon in the coding region, and therefore this allele is pseudogenic due to the failure to produce a functional full-length protein.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Mar 2013]

 GeneCards Summary for GBA3 Gene

 GBA3 (Glucosylceramidase Beta 3 (Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Sphingolipid metabolism and Metabolism.
+Diseases associated with GBA3 include Gaucher Disease, Type I. Among its related pathways are Metabolism and Sphingolipid metabolism.
 GO annotations related to this gene include hydrolase activity, hydrolyzing O-glycosyl compounds and beta-glucosidase activity.
 An important paralog of this gene is LCT.

 UniProtKB/Swiss-Prot for GBA3 Gene

 Glycosidase probably involved in the intestinal absorption and metabolism of dietary flavonoid glycosides.
 Able to hydrolyze a broad variety of glycosides including phytoestrogens, flavonols, flavones, flavanones and cyanogens.
 Possesses beta-glycosylceramidase activity and may be involved in a nonlysosomal catabolic pathway of glycosylceramide.